 While email marketing isn't a new trend, it certainly should be a staple of your constituent communication.

 Why?
-Fast, easy, inexpensive.
+It's fast, easy, inexpensive.
 I don't have hard numbers, but I'd be willing to bet that it's faster than snail mail, too!
-Email is the anchor to everyone's online life.
+Email is the anchor of everyone's online life.

 Here are 10 tips for more effective email outreach!

-There are many ways of communicating with your constituents.
-Of course there are increasingly less-effective methods such as direct mail and phone calling and there are in-person fundraising events such as auctions or walk-athons.
+There are many ways you can communicate with your constituents.
+Of course, there are increasingly less-effective methods such as direct mail, phone calls, and in-person fundraising events such as auctions or walkathons.

-While important interactions, they're also a bit time consuming for you and your already busy staff.
+All are important interactions but also a bit time consuming for you and your already busy staff.